MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ### package.json

-A `package.json` file has been generated for us, and looks like:
+A `package.json` file has been generated, and looks like:

 ````Json
 {